scottrsm/julia/pkgs/Cluster/docs/src/index.md

 fraction of unused cluster centroids.

-**NOTE:** This analysis may not be as useful if the natural clusters (or a substantial subset) line in some lower dimensional hyperplane.
+**NOTE:** This analysis may not be as useful if the natural clusters (or a substantial subset) lie in some lower dimensional hyperplane.

 ## Cluster Functions